stringsc/Github-Stats/README.md

 ## Overview

 This project consists of a frontend React application for the user interface and a backend Express.js server to fetch data from the GitHub API.
-Users can enter a GitHub username, and the app will retrieve information such as the total number of repositories, total forks, and the languages used in those repositories.
+Users can enter a GitHub username, and the app will retrieve information such as the total number of repositories, total stars, total forks, and the languages used in those repositories.

 ## Tech Stack